-As in Experiment 2, for the AGE variable and on the "well-formedness" scale, the overall pattern does not change across age groups, but participants older than 30 make a bigger distinction between fronting-with-inversion sentences and both other types, compared to younger participants.
-On the "suitability scale", participants younger than 30 exhibit a slight dispreference for fronting + ESK sentences (rated lowest) compared to the two other types, but this difference is bigger in participants older than 30.
+As in Experiment 2, for the AGE variable and on the "well-formedness" scale, the general pattern does not change between age groups (Figure 18), but participants older than 30 make a greater distinction between fronting-with-inversion sentences and both other types, compared to younger participants.
+On the "suitability scale" (Figure 19), participants younger than 30 exhibit a slight dispreference for fronting + ESK sentences (rated lowest) compared to the two other types, but this difference is larger in participants older than 30.